Quentin38500/Temperature/README.md

 # Temperature
+## Description
-This project collects temperature from an Arduino and posts these data on a Google Sheet
+This project collects temperature from an Arduino and posts these data on a Google Sheet.
+## Skills
+- Python
+    - Google Drive, Sheets API
+    - Serial library
+- Arduino
+    - C/C++